Current Graduate Students

 Maddison Quamme (BS May 2019 Biology/Environmenatl Science) and Jennifer Bahling (BS May 2019, Environmental Science).
 Jennifer and Maddy joined the lab September 2018 and worked on the Phragmites australis soil microbiome study.

 Autumn Ruleau (BS December 2018, Biology).
 Autumn worked in the lab fall semester 2018 on the agriculture soil projects.
+Autumn will start law school at the University of Wisconsin Madison fall term.

 Lydia Deweese (BS May 2018, Human Biology).
 Lydia joined the lab in May 2017.
 She isolated DNA and conducted PCR from soil samples.
 Lydia spends a lot of time as a star women’s Phoenix volleyball player.
 Fall 2017 she is completing an independent study in the lab looking at how cultivation techniques affect microbial community composition and biodiversity in corn fields using next generation Illumina DNA sequencing.